SURGE FAQs

 Can high school students, community college students, college graduates, or graduate students participate in SURGE?

-Students must be current matriculating undergraduates enrolled in a U.S. two or four-year college or university to participate in SURGE.
-Preference is given to sophomores, juniors, or non-graduating seniors, or Community College students in their second or last year.
-Exchange students are not eligible to participate.
+Students must be current sophomores, juniors, or non-graduating senior undergraduates enrolled in an accredited U.S. two or four-year college or university to participate in SURGE.
+Community College students in their second/last year of community college and planning to transfer to a four year college after SURGE are encouraged to apply.
 Students who have been accepted into graduate programs are not eligible.

 How are program placements made?

-The online application allows you to select departments in which you are most interested.
-Applicants will also have the chance to select their top three projects proposed by potential mentors.
+The online application (in SlideRoom) allows you to select departments you are most interested.
+Applicants can also select their top three projects proposed by potential mentors.
 Placements with specific faculty are not guaranteed.

 What summer projects are available?